Do you dream of less financial pressure and less debt? More choice and more adventure?

-My husband and I have never had two full time incomes and yet we have been raising four children, had our own home, put the kids in good schools and managed some traveling too.
-We love and need to travel as we come from two different countries and need to go see family.
+My husband and I have never had two full time incomes and yet we have been raising four children, had our own home, and managed some traveling too.

 Here I will share 35 cost reducing strategies we have learned and used over decades.